Inertia-Lighting/staff-handbook/topics/chain-of-command/chain-of-command.md

 - > ProgrammerGod69 (Junior Developer) modifies an existing codebase without permission.

   All developers are expected to notify and ask for permission from a Lead Developer who is in charge of the codebase.
-  Adding to that, any new projects must be approved by the Head of Developers.
+  Adding to that, any new projects must be approved by the Head of Development.

 - > Snowball (Moderator) tells a higher-level member of staff:
     >> Do you want a cookie?